 High School Juniors & Seniors (and their teachers): Interested in science & physics, and want to show off your skills?
 Join our High School Physics Competition!
-We are inviting high school teams to the UM-Flint campus to present a physics concept and demonstrate a working model of that concept.
+We are inviting high school teams to present a Physics concept along with the demonstration of a lab activity for the same.

 WHO should enter?

 Juniors and seniors from Michigan high schools with an interest in physics.
-A team can have a maximum of four students, and your science teacher has to complete the registration.
-One team per school, please.
+A team can have a maximum of three students, and your science teacher has to complete the registration.
+Maximum of two teams per school, please.

 WHAT is the competition?